pedro-gaspar/pedrogaspar.eu/content/about.md

 ## a long time ago in a galaxy far, far away...

+- Had a great time at Beyond Pricing, with a bunch of great people, helping to build the best tool for Vacation Rental in the whole world and nearby planets.
 - I worked at Mokrya doing a lot of frontend work in React/Redux and some Python/Django for Verizon
 - Worked with a lot of amazing folks at Talkdesk, working with React/Redux and Ruby
 - Co-founded two small startups doing a lot of work with Ruby on Rails and .Net